6+ Things To Do With Your Sewing Fabric Scraps

 1. Make a scrunchie

 My friend Almudena never leaves the house without her scrunchie – whether it’s in her hair or on her wrist!
-Easy to make, these would also make fun little gifts to give to special friends at the first meeting out of quarantine!
+Easy to make, these would also make fun little gifts to give to special friends!

 I discovered a brand called Farewell Frances on Instagram and the owner Carly has started making these adorable quilted face masks from old quilt scraps.
-It looks like masks may be around for awhile, so might as well make yours unique, right?
+But now that masks are less-needed, I think making eye masks for napping would be so cute!
+Grab my free eye mask pattern here.

 3. Dog lover?